simon--poole/PortfolioExamples/README.md

 I wanted to absorb a lot of different portfolio sites before I started working on my own.

 Most of these were dug up on reddit.
+Some have things I really like and want to emulate, some have things I want to avoid, and a lot of them have both.

+At some point I may go back and curate this list better or add notes on ones that stand out.
+For now I found it useful just to immerse myself in lots of examples to get my brain moving.

-Also, there's lots of [good advice about portfolio sites](https://www.reddit.com/r/webdev/comments/1nzzsn/cant_make_a_portfolio/) in this thread.
+There's lots of [good advice about portfolio sites](https://www.reddit.com/r/webdev/comments/1nzzsn/cant_make_a_portfolio/) in this thread.

 # Contributing